Updated August 2023

 A landlord could charge tenants who repainted all of the room’s walls a dark color without permission the full cost of a professional paint job because this goes above and beyond what would have otherwise been needed.

-If there has been excessive wear-and-tear to the property for the time period that it was rented, it is possible for the landlord to charge the tenant for repainting after they move out.
+If there has been excessive wear-and-tear to the property for the length of time it was rented, it is possible for the landlord to charge the tenant for repainting after they move out.

-If the amount of wear on the walls and paint is normal for the lifespan of the painted walls, then the landlord cannot charge the tenant for repainting after you move out.
+If the amount of wear on the walls and paint is normal, then the landlord cannot charge the tenant for repainting after they move out.

-This information should be clearly outlined and defined in the lease agreement so that all parties are aware of and informed about the rules that will apply when the tenancy ends.
-That way, there will be no unnecessary arguments or miscommunication.
+This information should be clearly outlined and defined in the lease agreement so all parties are aware of and informed about the rules that will apply when the tenancy ends.
+That way, you’ll avoid unnecessary arguments or miscommunication.

-If, however, the landlord has to do extra painting work or hire a professional painting service to handle excessive damages, the cost of this service could be taken out of the security deposit.
+If, however, the landlord has to do extra painting or hire a professional service to handle excessive damages, the cost of this service could be taken out of the security deposit.

 In West Hollywood, rent-stabilized units must receive a fresh coat of paint every four years.
 In the rest of California, landlords are only required to paint a property if there are lead paint hazards.
 Paint typically doesn’t fall under a warranty of habitability as it is considered an aesthetic and not a required living improvement.